seanpar203/event-bus/README.md

 # Design choices
 In a lot of methods I require passing in a string for the `func_name` parameter.

-I decided to this to *not* require users to import the subscribed events into the file.
+I decided to do this to *not* require users to import the subscribed events into the file.

 # Usage